mahitayadla/Verbatask/README.md

 - **`create_action_item`**: Called by the Action Item Extraction Agent.
 Creates a new action item in the `action_items` index.
 - **`update_action_item`**: Called by the Overdue Item Validator Agent.
 Updates the status of an existing action item.
 - **`search_meeting_messages`**: Called by the Action Item Extraction Agent and the Meeting Summary Agent.
 Fetches all transcript messages for a given meeting ID from the `meeting_messages` index.
 Defined directly in the Elasticsearch platform.
-- **`platform.core.search`**: Called by the Insights Agent.
+- **`platform.core.search`**: Elasticsearch native tool.
+Called by the Insights Agent.
 Answers natural language questions across all meetings using ES|QL.

 ### Agents